 Upcoming episodes include:

-- What Trump means for US climate resilience – Alice Hill (former head of resilience in the US National Security Council);
+- What Trump means for US climate resilience – Alice Hill (former head of resilience in the US National Security Council).

-Past episodes have included:
+Past episodes include:

 - How to save the world: Green bonds and central bank regulation – Michael Sheren, Bank of England.